ukmda/ukmda-dataprocessing/usermgmt/README.md

 This folder contains the scripts used to add/maintain new cameras to the network.

 ## Basic Principles
-A camera consists of a location and pointing direction.
+A camera consists of an RMS ID, location and pointing direction.

 Each _location_ is assigned a unique *AWS* user with credentials that grant suitable permissions to the S3 storage.
 For example, a contributor in Toytown might be assigned a unique AWS user "Toytown".

 AWS credentials are not shared between locations.
 If a location's credentials are compromised, they can be disabled without impacting the rest of the network and new credentials can then be issued.
 The *ukmon-pitools* toolset is designed so that new credentials will be picked up the next time *refreshTools.sh* is run on the impacted Pi (either at reboot or manually).

 Each _camera_ is allocated a unique *Unix* ID.
 The public ssh key provided by the operator is used to enable *ukmon-pitools* to login and collect configuration information for the camera.
 For example if the contributor at Toytown had two cameras facing North and South, the cameras might be named "toytown_s" and "toytown_n".
-Note that camera names are in lower case, must be unique and also that SSH keys are not shared between cameras.
+Note that camera names are in lower case, must be unique and that SSH keys should not be shared between cameras.
+If the operator chooses to share keys they do so at their own risk and it means that if the key is compromised, all their cameras will be unable to connect.

 # User Management tool
 Unix and AWS User creation and configuration are managed by *stationMaint.ps1* which calls a python programme that uses native AWS and Unix libraries to execute the required commands.
 The tool requires AWS and SSH credentials which are restricted to administrators (see note below).

-## setup
+## Setup
+Prerequisites:
+* anaconda or miniconda
+* An AWS profile with the usermaintenance IAM role.
+The default profile name is *ukmda_admin*.
+* An SSH key thats permissioned to connect to the server.
+The default key name is *ukmda_admin*.

-To use this too you need anaconda or miniconda installed.
-Copy the python files, requirements.txt and powershell script to a folder of your choosing, and update the environment variables in the powershell script if needed.
-Now run the powershell script, which will create a suitable Conda environment, install the requirements and launch the tool.
+To install the app, copy the python files, requirements.txt and powershell script to a folder of your choosing, and update the environment variables in the powershell script as needed.
+Now run the powershell script which will create a suitable Conda environment, install the requirements and launch the tool.

 ## Adding a new camera
 To add a new camera the camera operator must supply the following: